Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

-In a more general setting, condition $3)$ is replaced by an asymptotic expansion as $t\to\infty$.
-Then, in order to define the relative zeta function, the integral has to be split in two parts, see \cite{Mu3}.
+In a more general setting, condition $(3)$ is replaced by an asymptotic expansion as $t\to\infty$.
+In that case, in order to define the relative zeta function, the integral in (\ref{eq:relazetafunct}) has to be split in two parts, see \cite{Mu3}.